MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install-the-wdk-using-winget.md

 ```

 > [!NOTE]
-> If the Windows Driver Kit version you are looking for is not available in WinGet, you will need to download and install it separately by going to the [Other WDK downloads](./other-wdk-downloads.md) site.
+> If the Windows Driver Kit version you are looking for is not available in WinGet, you will need to download and install it separately from [Other WDK downloads](./other-wdk-downloads.md).

 Unless you have the WDK Visual Studio extension from a newer WDK installed already, you will need to install it manually.
 It's located by default under `%ProgramFiles(x86)%\Windows Kits\10\Vsix\<vs-version>\10.0.<kit-version>.0\WDK.vsix` for kit versions 22621 and newer, or `%ProgramFiles(x86)%\Windows Kits\10\Vsix\<vs-version>\WDK.vsix` for kit versions 22000 and older.